 The importance of Laurel Hill Cemetery is realized in its connection to countless historically significant events, persons and ideas that have been integral to our local, state and national histories.
 These histories are illustrated by and interpreted through the cemetery’s irreplaceable archival records.
-Through the Friends of Laurel Hill Cemetery’s Archives Preservation Project, we aim to ensure the accessibility and encourage the use of these unique resources across all ages and disciplines.
+Through the Friends of Laurel Hill & West Laurel Hill Cemeteries’ Archives Preservation Project, we aim to ensure the accessibility and encourage the use of these unique resources across all ages and disciplines.

-We are both proud and excited to report that phase five of our Archives Preservation Project has now also been completed with the digitization of our interment records.
-Laurel Hill Cemetery’s record of burials, from our first interment in 1836 to the present day, are now available online!
+We are both proud and excited to report that phase five of our Archives Preservation Project has now also been completed with the digitization of Laurel Hill Cemetery’s interment records.

 We now seek the support of our patrons, friends, lot holders, and the countless genealogists and researchers who have utilized our unique historic records over the years.
 Please help us to realize the completion of this final phase of Archives Preservation through a fully tax-deductible, charitable contribution.

 The Friends gratefully acknowledge Mr. Richard Wood Snowden for his continued commitment to and support of the Archives Preservation Project.